Glomus tumor of the finger

 In the subungual area of the terminal phalanx of the thumb there’s a little solid nodule with regular margins, hypointense on T1-, hyperintense on T2-weighted image, with homogeneous contrast uptake.
 There is no erosion of the bone cortex.

-Transungual resection was performed to remove tumour.
+Transungual resection was performed to remove tumor.